steve3535/gitlab-university/day-1/3-git-basics-2.md

 # Try deleting a contact (might cause data loss)
 python contacts.py delete 1
 python contacts.py list
-# commit our data although it has been altered !
+# commit our database of contacts although it has been altered !
 git status
-git commit -am 'corrupted contacts.json'
+git commit -am 'contacts.json data loss'
 # Oh no!
 The delete function is dangerous!
-Let's revert the last commit
+Let's revert the one commit back
-git revert HEAD
+git revert HEAD^ -- contacts.json
 # Check that we're back to the safe version
 python contacts.py list
 ```